ForestAdmin/agent-nodejs/docs/agent-customization/fields/computed.md

 });
 ```

-### Adding a field which depend on a many to one relation
+### Adding a field that depends on a many-to-one relationship

-We can improve the previous example by adding the city of the user in the display name.
+We can improve the previous example by adding the city of the user to the display name.

 ```javascript
 // Structure: